Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Here are the hallmarks of stillness that falls well within the normal range:

-If this sounds like your axolotl, congratulations—you’re probably seeing normal behavior, not a problem.
+If this sounds like your axolotl, you are probably seeing normal behavior, not a problem.

 Still but Alert vs. Still and Weak